pagebase/Class_Notes/Data Science Using Python/Unit_1.md

 2. **Secondary Data** – Data already collected by others, used for reference or further analysis (e.g., government reports, published research, company records).

+    **Examples:**

+    Government reports and census data

+    Company financial statements

+    Research articles, books, and journals

+    Online databases and websites

+    Newspapers and magazines

+    **Advantages:**

+    Easily available and inexpensive.

+    Saves time and effort.

+    Useful for preliminary research and background information.

+    **Disadvantages:**

+    May be outdated or irrelevant.

+    Accuracy and reliability depend on the original source.

+    May not perfectly fit the current research objective.

 ---

 ### 🔹 **Methods of Data Collection**